OneDrive guide for enterprises

 Before you deploy OneDrive, prepare your environment.

 A variety of factors can impact the amount of network bandwidth used by OneDrive.
 For the best experience, we recommend that you assess this impact before doing a full OneDrive deployment across your organization.
-The article Network utilization planning for the OneDrive sync client includes the recommended process for determining your network bandwidth needs for OneDrive.
+The article Network utilization planning for the OneDrive sync app includes the recommended process for determining your network bandwidth needs for OneDrive.
 Be sure to include this as part of your deployment plan.

 If you have data residency requirements, consider OneDrive Multi-Geo.
 With OneDrive Multi-Geo, you can specify a preferred data location (PDL), from available locations around the world, for each user’s OneDrive.
 For detailed information about OneDrive Multi-Geo, see Multi-Geo Capabilities in OneDrive and SharePoint Online in Office 365.